WenqiOfficial/MercuryPlayerPlus/README.md

 ## How to use?

-You can deployed by yourself! ( •̀ ω •́ )
+You can deploy by yourself! ( •̀ ω •́ )

 Or using my deployment(